 With permanent presence in the country since 2009, and assistance through the Decent Work Country Programme (DWCP), the ILO supports the country in overcoming the challenges.
 The current DWCP 2019-2022 focuses on two priorities: 1) improved labour market governance through enhanced social dialogue; and 2) more and better jobs for inclusive growth and improved youth employment prospects.

-• developing the Macedonian Occupational Outlook;
+- developing of the Macedonian Occupational Outlook;

-• revitalization of the Local Economic and Social Councils.
+- revitalizing Local Economic and Social Councils.